How Latency Works

 - Operating System: All

 Note: The following article is purely informational.
-For more specific troubleshooting advice, please refer to our article on How to reduce latency.
+For more specific troubleshooting advice, please take a look at our article on How to reduce Latency.

 - What Latency Is